Grzegorz96/Shoper-app-frontend/README.md

 ### Models:
 /models:
-- The models folder in SHOPER contains classes that represent key objects and data structures used in the system.
+- The models folder contains classes that represent key objects and data structures used in the system.
 The files in this folder define the following classes: Announcement, Message, Conversation, LoggedUser, UserFavoriteAnnouncement, PhotoButton.
 These classes are central to the data structure and logic of the application, enabling the management of announcements, messages, users, and multimedia operations.
 Thanks to properly defined classes, the application can effectively handle all aspects of the operation of the advertising website, providing users with a convenient and comprehensive experience of using the application.

 ### Services:
 /services: